 Electrical Safety First calls on government to provide extra protection against electrical fire risks in tower blocks

 Wednesday 12th July 2016

 Last year, 1,873 fires[i] were caused by domestic electrical white goods such as dishwashers and fridge freezers in England, the equivalent of over five fires per day[ii].
-Following confirmation from the Metropolitan Police that a fridge freezer was the initial cause of ignition at Grenfell Tower, Electrical Safety First (ESF) is calling on government to provide free mandatory electrical checks for homes in tower blocks.
-According to ESF, access to these free checks is essential to ensure that tenants in tower blocks are safe from electrical fires.
+Following confirmation from the Metropolitan Police that a fridge freezer was the initial cause of ignition at Grenfell Tower, Electrical Safety First is calling on government to provide free mandatory electrical checks for homes in tower blocks.
+According to Electrical Safety First, access to these free checks is essential to ensure that tenants in tower blocks are safe from electrical fires.

-ESF has written to the Minister responsible, Margot James MP, calling for a new policy which ensures that:
+Electrical Safety First has written to the Minister responsible, Margot James MP, calling for a new policy which ensures that:

 - Housing assocations and local authorities have a legal responsibility for ensuring free mandatory electrical safey checks to include fixed electrical installations and appliances per property

 - Housing associations and local authorities must also keep a register of white goods contained and operating in the blocks regardless of tenure of the property and ensure tenants have registered their products.

 The current policy of the UK government states that there is an ‘expectation’ on landlords to keep electrical installations safe.
 On this basis, electrics and appliances contained within social rented properties could go unchecked for many years and remain dangerous until action is taken.